 Chainnigh had claimed he had suffered

 The heart of the unwritten part of the Constitution lies in tradition, which is effective only by common agreement and civility rather than law.
 Nonetheless, custom and convention are extremely potent actors on the constitutional stage.
-You will search in vain for any reference to the most fundamental principal of Canada’s democratic parliamentary institutions, that the government must maintain the confidence of the House of Commons, or resign.
+You will search in vain in the statue books for any reference to the most fundamental principal of Canada’s democratic parliamentary institutions, that the government must maintain the confidence of the House of Commons, or resign.

 From a close reading of the Constitution, you might also imagine The Queen as a dictator who alone summons and dissolves Parliament, concludes treaties, declares war, situates the national capital, appoints her Governor General and withholds approval of any legislation she does not like.
 And you might well wonder how the Statute of Westminster, an act of the old Imperial Parliament, can bind independent members of the Commonwealth to agree on the succession to the Throne.